cubenicke/Fury/README.md

 ### KeyBinds
 Attack - One button Fury Warrior rotation.
 Spam it!
+Block - Enter defencive stance and do Shield Block
 Charge - Will charge or intercept, sometimes builds rage and or switch stance to be able to charge/intercept.
 Toggle HS or Cleave - Dump excessing rage with Heroic Strike or Cleave.
 Useful in threat situations and for a AoE with single mob prio.
 Toggle WW - Stops using Whirlwind during normal rotation, toggle it in CC situations. or Kel'Thuzad to don't do damage on Mind Controlled people.